-For fiscal years ended June 30, 2023 and 2022, the DROP liability totaled \$14.3 and \$11.1 million, respectively.
+As of June 30, 2024 and 2023, the DROP liability totaled \$15.3 and \$14.3 million, respectively.

 4. Retirement Eligibility:

 A member is eligible for normal retirement upon attaining their normal retirement date (general employees, age 65; public safety employees, age 60).
 Early retirement is permitted at any time within the ten-year period prior to the normal retirement date, provided the member has completed five or more years of creditable service, any age with 30 years of creditable service (general employees), 25 years of creditable service (public safety employees participating in defined benefit plan), or 20 years of creditable service (public safety employees participating in the enhanced defined benefit plan option).